vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mde.md

 You can view device health, vulnerable devices, monthly security summary, web protection, firewall, device control, and attack surface reduction rules reports in the **Reports** page.

+### Device discovery

+In the **Settings > Device discovery** page, you can configure device discovery settings, including the discovery method, exclusions, enabling Enterprise IOT (access dependent), and configure authenticated scan schedules.
+For more information, see [Device discovery](/defender-endpoint/device-discovery).

 ### General settings

 Navigate to the **Settings > Endpoints** page to configure settings for Microsoft Defender for Endpoint, including advanced features, email notifications, permissions, and more.